Sedeniono/ADO-History-Diff/README.md

 * Via the [Microsoft marketplace](https://marketplace.visualstudio.com/items?itemName=Sedenion.HistoryDiff).
 * If you are using the on-premise Azure DevOps Server, you can also download the extension's vsix package from the [releases here on GitHub](https://github.com/Sedeniono/ADO-History-Diff/releases) and install it directly without using the marketplace.

-Please see the chapters further down for more details on how to install the extension.
+Please see the sections below for more details on how to install the extension.

 **Requirements:**